jonathanpenn/Flushed-Away/README.md

 - Toys can bump into each other and respond with somewhat elastic collisions
 - Boat is pulled towards the drain.
 TODO: controls for the boat?
 Finger or a set of control pads?

+### Boat Mechanic Discussion

+[jp] Brain Dump: I'm imagining where you touch your finger and it draws the boat to you at a constant velocity.
+If you let go, then it drifts toward the drain.
+The drain isn't a risk, then, while your finger is on the screen.
+The challenge comes from avoiding the swirling toys.
+Thoughts?

 ## Credits